So, what is the difference between OBGYN and Gynecologist?

 Ob-Gyn stands for Obstetrician-Gynecologist.

 It’s a medical specialty that focuses on the female reproductive system, pregnancy, childbirth, and postpartum care.

 Obstetricians are doctors who specialize in caring for women during pregnancy and childbirth, while gynecologists focus on the female reproductive system outside of pregnancy.
 Ob-Gyns are trained to handle both aspects of women’s health, making them a one-stop-shop for reproductive health concerns.

 Are Most Gynecologists Also Obstetricians?

-In fact, the two fields are often grouped together as OB-GYN.
-While a gynecologist focuses on the female reproductive system, an obstetrician specializes in the care of pregnant women and their unborn babies.
+In fact, the two fields are often grouped as OB-GYN.
+While a gynecologist focuses on the female reproductive system, an obstetrician specializes in caring for pregnant women and their unborn babies.

-Because pregnancy involves the reproductive system, many gynecologists receive training in obstetrics as well.
-This means they are qualified to provide care for pregnant women and deliver babies.
+Because pregnancy involves the reproductive system, many gynecologists also receive training in obstetrics.
+It means they are qualified to provide care for pregnant women and deliver babies.
 Some gynecologists may even choose to specialize in obstetrics, becoming obstetrician-gynecologists.

 What Is the Difference Between OBGYN and Gynecologist?